Determining the Hubble Constant with AGN-assisted Black Hole Mergers: Measuring the Hubble Constant

+Compared to measurements of $H_0$ with type Ia supernova \citep{2019ApJ...876...85R} and the cosmic microwave background \citep{Planck:2018vyg}, those relying on gravitational waves (associated with electromagnetic counterparts) have had order 10 times more uncertainty \citep{GW170817_H0,gayathri2020hubble,2020arXiv200914199M,2022MNRAS.513.2152C}, ranging from 20\% to 50\%.
+The channel we propose may improve the accuracy of gravitational-wave-based measurements of the Hubble constant.
+With an increasing number of detections and well-localized events, starting with LIGO-Virgo-KAGRA's ongoing (as of this paper's writing) O4 run and improving in O5 and next-generation gravitational-wave-detector runs, the uncertainty provided by measurements of the Hubble constant with AGN-assisted black hole mergers should decrease more and more.

+In this paper, we have only considered the improvement in measuring the Hubble constant if BBHs can be localized to a single AGN, which can in turn provide the event's redshift.
+While a few events may be associated to a single AGN, localizing a BBH event to a handful of AGNs still provides redshift information, although with higher uncertainty, and allows for cosmological measurements.
+Considered together, a large number of BBHs localized to a handful of AGNs may provide an $H_0$ measurement with reasonable uncertainty and enhance the results reported here.
+Moreover, when an event involves objects in either mass gap, which are probable byproducts of hierarchical mergers and therefore likely inhabit AGNs, the mass information may be weighed in to strengthen the AGN association.

-More research is needed to better understand possible multi-messenger emission mechanisms in black hole mergers in AGN disks.
-Equally importantly, future black hole merger discoveries by LIGO/Virgo/KAGRA will need to be followed up by electromagnetic observatories, an effort that will need significant prioritization given shear rate of such detections.
+More research is needed to better understand possible multi-messenger emission mechanisms in BBH mergers in AGN disks.
+Equally importantly, future BBH merger discoveries by LIGO-Virgo-KAGRA will need to be followed up by electromagnetic observatories, an effort that will need significant prioritization given the sheer rate of such detections.